 CIS injectors must be tested individually.
 They cannot be tested as a group, as in the MPI (multi port injection) series injectors.
 The reason is...the "crack" or open pressure of the injector pintle, may vary per injector.
 The "crack open" pressure is the pressure at which the injector pintle lifts off the pintle seat and the injector begins flowing fuel.
 If CIS injectors are batch tested, and if one injector opens prior to others in the set, then the "crack open" pressure of the remaining injectors is "skewed" by the first injector that opens, and fuel flow delivery rates will not be accurately tested.

 When your CIS injectors are received...they are scribed on the side with a number, which allows each injector to be "tracked" in the flow testing and cleaning process.
-Each individual injector is then checked for its' individual "crack open" pressure, and then flow tested for fuel volume delivery.
-Flow testing is typically conducted at appx 1 Bar pressure above the "crack open" pressure.
+Each individual injector is then checked for its' individual "crack open" pressure, spray pattern, and then flow tested for fuel volume delivery.
+Flow testing is typically conducted at appx 0.5 Bar or 1 Bar pressure above the "crack open" pressure.
 Those results are logged.

 There are two separate ultrasonic cleaning processes that we conduct on CIS injectors.
 The first ultrasonic cleaning process, cleans the tip end of the injectors.
 The tip end (which is the orifice [pintle] opening end of the injector), is submerged in the ultrasonic cleaner, such that only the discharge tip of the injectors is cleaned, (removing burned on fuel olafins from the injector tip).
 Upon completion of this step, the second ultrasonic cleaning process lays the injectors horizontally within the ultrasonic cleaner (such that the injectors are completely submerged within the cleaning tank), to loosen/remove internal "sludge" from within the injectors, and to remove external "sludge" buildup on each injector.

-The injectors are then individually retested for the "crack open" pressure and flow rate, and results are logged.
+The injectors are then individually retested for the "crack open" pressure, spray pattern, and flow rate, and results are logged.